Steel Core System Could Transform Office Tower Construction

 The team completed the first physical test late last month.
 Preliminary results indicate “excellent behavior and cyclic performance of the specimen,” says Varma.

-The limit states are as expected, but the specimen strength is greater than that calculated using simple methods, code equations or even finite element models, he says.
+The limit states are as expected, but the specimen strength is even greater than that calculated using simple methods, code equations or even finite element models, he adds.

 Five more tests will be conducted at Bowen to evaluate the influence of parameters such as the axial load level, tie bar spacing and the use of shear studs along with tie bars.